 Suspended Syncopation

-Suspension Syncopation is achieved by masking the stronger beats with a suspended weaker beat..
-An example of this would be 1, 2 sustained , 4.
-By holding a weaker beat to bridge over an expecting stronger beat adds expression to the phrase and disrupts the expected rhythm.
+Suspension Syncopation is achieved by masking the stronger beats with a suspended weaker beat.
+An example of this would be 1, 2 sustained, 4.
+Holding a weaker beat to bridge over an expected stronger beat adds expression to the phrase and disrupts the expected rhythm.

 Backbeat Syncopation

 Commonly heard in rock music where the backbeat occurs on the 2 and 4, (1, 2, 3, 4) with the accents being beats 1 and 3.
-Playing just on the back beat doesn’t make the rhythm syncopated, but swapping the accents from 1 and 3 to 2 and 4 will disrupt the rhythmical flow.
-The following example includes a suspended backbeat.
+Playing just on the backbeat doesn’t make the rhythm syncopated, but swapping the accents from 2 and 4 to 1 and 3 will disrupt the rhythmical flow.

 Division Syncopation Examples

-Oscar from underdog does a great job at describing syncopation by demonstrating how syncopation makes you head bop in a different way compared with a non-syncopated rhythm.
-The focus here is on EDM, House and Techno music, and as we've already covered beat syncopation, most of this demonstration focuses on division syncopation.
+Oscar from Underdog does a great job of describing syncopation by demonstrating how syncopation makes your head bop in a different way compared with a non-syncopated rhythm.
+The focus here is on EDM, House, and Techno music, and as we've already covered beat syncopation, then you'll recognize that most of this demonstration focuses on division syncopation.

 Check out Oscar’s video here